Ultimate Travel Guide to Yogyakarta, Indonesia

 The weather in Yogyakarta rarely varies with temperature going as high 34.7 degrees Celsius.
 If you’re from cold climates, try not to visit in the months of October, September, and May because these are the hottest months.
 Instead, opt for the months of November, December, January, February, and March.
 These are the most crowded months, but they’re also the months with a cooler temperature.
 July is a low-season month so if you want to save on costs, this is the best time to visit.

 The need for a Visa depends on your country of origin.
-Currently, there are several countries with Visa Free entry including the Philippines, United States, and the United Kingdom.
+Currently, there are several countries with Visa-Free entry including the Philippines, the United States, and the United Kingdom.
 Every tourist should also have a passport valid for at least 6 months counted from the time you enter Indonesia.
 The free visa is under a 30-day non-extendible requirement.
-Other requirements include proof of return or onward flight and your passport must have one complete blank page.
+Other requirements include proof of return or onward flight and your passport must have one completely blank page.

 How to Get There

-The Adisucipto International Airport is the one which services the city of Yogyakarta.
-The main jump-off points to this airport would be Jakarta the Jakarta International Airport.
+The Adisucipto International Airport is the one that services the city of Yogyakarta.
+The main jump-off point to this airport would be Jakarta Jakarta International Airport.
 Countries like Malaysia or Singapore also have direct flights to Yogyakarta.